 Calm Your Cough with These 5 Homemade Expectorants

-To be more specific, expectorants increase the aqueous secretions of the submucosal and salivary glands.
-This plays a big role in the elimination of excess mucus.
+Most expectorants are sold in the form of syrups, and are designed to increase the aqueous secretions of the submucosal and salivary glands.
+This plays a huge role in the elimination of excess mucus.

 - ¼ cup of apple cider vinegar (62 ml)

 - 3 tablespoons of natural honey (75 g)

 - 1 teaspoon of ginger powder (5 g)

 - ½ teaspoon of cayenne pepper (2 g)

 - Pour the apple cider vinegar into a pot and mix it with the lemon juice, honey, and ginger.